Keith Richards: Guitarist

 Chris Spedding calls Richards's guitar playing "direct, incisive and unpretentious".
 Richards says he focuses on chords and rhythms, avoiding flamboyant and competitive virtuosity and trying not to be the "fastest gun in the west".
 Richards prefers teaming with at least one other guitarist and has almost never toured without one.
 Chuck Berry has been an inspiration for Richards, and, with Jagger, he introduced Berry's songs to the Rolling Stones' early repertoire.
 In the late 1960s Brian Jones's declining contributions led Richards to record all guitar parts on many tracks, including slide guitar.
 Jones's replacement, Mick Taylor, played guitar with the Rolling Stones from 1969 to 1974.
 Taylor's virtuosity on lead guitar led to a pronounced separation between lead and rhythm guitar roles, most notably onstage.
-In 1975 Taylor was replaced by Wood, whose arrival marked a return to a guitar interplay Richards called "the ancient art of weaving", which he and Jones had gleaned from Chicago blues.
+In 1975 Taylor was replaced by Wood, whose arrival marked a return to a guitar interplay Richards called "the ancient art of weaving", which he and Jones had gleaned from Chicago blues, as well as the playing style of Robert Johnson, whose use of countermelodies had led Richards to initially assume that two guitarists were playing on his recordings.

 A break in touring during 1967–1968 allowed Richards to experiment with open tunings.
 He mainly used open tunings for fingered chording, developing a distinctive style of syncopated and ringing I–IV chording heard on "Street Fighting Man" and "Start Me Up".
 Richards's favoured – but not exclusively used – open tuning is a five-string open G tuning: GDGBD.
 Richards often removes the lowest string from his guitar, playing with only five strings and letting the band's bass player pick up those notes, as the lower string just "gets in the way" of Richards's playing.
 Several of his Telecasters are tuned this way.
 This tuning is prominent on Rolling Stones recordings, including "Honky Tonk Women", "Brown Sugar", and "Start Me Up".
 Richards has stated that banjo tuning was the inspiration for this tuning.

 Richards regards acoustic guitar as the basis for his playing, believing that the limitations of electric guitar would cause him to "lose that touch" if he stopped playing an acoustic.
 Richards plays acoustic guitar on many Rolling Stones tracks, including "Play with Fire", "Brown Sugar", and "Angie".
 All guitars on the studio versions of "Street Fighting Man" and "Jumpin' Jack Flash" feature acoustic guitars overloaded to a cassette recorder, then re-amped through a loudspeaker in the studio.